NESA: Relational Neuro-Symbolic Static Program Analysis

-Although different neural constructors can all generate the tuples in the relation, the hallucinations introduced by different neural constructors can vary significantly.
-Specifically, a constructor with a larger arity can cause fewer hallucinations.
-Intuitively, the 2-arity constructor can introduce fewer hallucinations than the 1-arity constructor when populating a binary neural relation, as the former only has to reason the relationship between two given values.
+Although different neural constructors can all populate neural relations, their hallucinations can vary significantly.
+Intuitively, the 2-arity constructor can introduce fewer hallucinations than the 1-arity constructor when populating a binary neural relation, as the former only focuses on the relationship between two given values.
 Similarly, fewer hallucinations would be introduced by 1-arity constructors than 0-arity constructors for both unary and binary neural relations.
-To mitigate the hallucinations in the analysis policy evaluation, we have to choose proper neural constructors for each Datalog rule, of which the details are demonstrated in~\cref{subsection:rule_evaluation}.